bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 ## Summary
-Early versions of Seagate Central firmware allow admin users to gain su / root access on the device, however the latest versions of stock firmware deliberately disable su / root access by setting the root password to a random value.
+Early versions of Seagate Central firmware allow admin users to gain su / root access on the device, however the latest versions of stock firmware deliberately disable su / root access by setting the root password to an unknown value.

 Root access is only useful on the Seagate Central if you plan on performing custom modifications on the unit.
 Otherwise it isn't really a neccessity.